CJAD: Sports

 CJAD is the exclusive English radio broadcaster of the CFL's Montreal Alouettes.
 Some game broadcasts are simulcast on sister station CHOM 97.7 FM.
 CJAD was the longtime English radio home of the Montreal Canadiens hockey team, until the 2010–11 season.
-In June 2010 it was announced that Canadiens broadcasts would switch to sports radio station CKGM, now on AM 690 and co-owned with CJAD.
+In June 2010 it was announced that Canadiens broadcasts would switch to sports radio station CKGM, now on 690 AM and co-owned with CJAD.

 In July 2012, Bell Media, owner of CKGM, announced that English-language rights to the Canadiens could return to CJAD following its proposed acquisition of Astral Media, if its conversion of CKGM to a French-language sports station (which would have been done to satisfy ownership limits preventing the merged company from owning both CJAD and CKGM if they both broadcast in English) were approved by the CRTC.
 On October 18, 2012, the CRTC rejected Bell's proposal to acquire Astral Media; since the application to convert CKGM into a French station was contingent on the approval of the Astral merger, it too was rejected.

 On March 5, 2012, it was announced that CJAD would be the exclusive English language radio broadcaster of Montreal Impact soccer team for the next two years.

 Beginning in September 2013, CKGM (TSN 690) staffers began providing sports updates for co-owned CJAD.
 Until recently, Rick Moffat did the weekday morning sports, Mitch Gallo does the weekday afternoon sports, and Amanda Stein does the weekend morning sports for CJAD as well as TSN 690.

 Transmitter

 CJAD broadcasts with 50,000 watts in the daytime, the maximum power permitted for Canadian AM stations.
-At night, power drops to 10,000 watts to avoid interfering with other stations using the 800 frequency, such as the country music-formatted CJBQ in Belleville, Ontario, the now-dark CHRC in Quebec City (which is approximately 250 miles [160 km] away and was shut down in September 2012), and CKLW in Windsor, Ontario.
+At night, power drops to 10,000 watts to avoid interfering with other stations using the 800 kHz frequency, namely CKLW in Windsor, Ontario.
 CJAD must also protect the Class A station on AM 800, XEROK in Ciudad Juárez, Chihuahua, Mexico.
-CJAD's antenna is a four-tower array, located near Saint-Edouard, using two different directional patterns for day and night.
+CJAD's antenna is a four-tower array, located near Saint-Édouard, using two different directional patterns for day and night.